gethin101/GG-Battle-robot/README.md

 # Robot wars inspired robot

 Here is my design for my custom fighter robot.
-I am going to create it using a raspberry pi pico, TT motors, L298N motor drivers, and a servo motor.
+I am going to create it using a Raspberry pi pico, TT motors, L298N motor drivers, and a servo motor.
 It will be controlled by a 433mhz radio frequency remote, another raspberry pi pico & a joystick module.
 The main axe weapon and chassis will be 3d printed in PLA.
 It will be powered by AA batteries and I think the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.

 ## Components